The Conspiracy (2012 film): Plot

 Armed with hidden cameras, the pair document their interactions with members at the meeting.
-Claiming to be new members, Aaron and Jim are forced to participate in an initiation ritual held outside in which new members declare their allegiance to Mithras and are given raven masks to wear for the remainder of the meeting.
+Claiming to be new members, Aaron and Jim are forced to participate in an outdoor initiation ritual in which they declare their allegiance to Mithras and are given raven masks to wear for the remainder of the meeting.
 While waiting in line for the ritual, Aaron sees Tucker enter the meeting and greet various Tarsus Club members.
 Realizing that Tucker is a member himself, Aaron becomes worried that Jim, who was before him in line, is in danger.
 However, he calms down when he sees Jim leaving the ritual wearing a raven mask, and Aaron decides to go through with the ritual himself.
 Back inside the mansion, a member corners Jim and reveals that the Tarsus Club has brought his wife and their young child to the meeting.
 At the same time, Aaron finishes the initiation ritual only to be given a bull mask instead of a raven mask.
 The members, armed with large daggers, then chase him through the woods.
-He manages to arrive at the meeting point he had arranged with Jim, only to discover him there surrounded by Tarsus Club members.
+He manages to arrive at the meeting point he had arranged with Jim, only to discover him there, surrounded by Tarsus Club members.
 Although his hidden camera continues to record as the members catch Aaron and appear to attack him with their daggers, it does not show his ultimate fate.

-It is then revealed to the audience that Aaron and Jim's footage up to this point has been edited and subsumed into a neutral or even positive documentary about the Tarsus Club.
-It features brief interviews with members, including a woman who had appeared unnamed earlier in a seemingly sympathetic capacity, but is now revealed to be Club Senior Vice President Nicole Higgins.
+It is then revealed to the audience that Aaron and Jim's footage up to this point has been edited and incorporated into a neutral, even positive, documentary about the Tarsus Club.
+It features brief interviews with members, including a woman who had appeared unnamed earlier in a seemingly sympathetic capacity, but is now revealed to be Club Senior VP, Nicole Higgins.
 She claims that the attack on Aaron was faked in order to scare him off, which is a usual practice with intruders into their meetings.
-Although visibly shaken, Jim seems cooperative, agreeing with this version of events, assisting members in editing the footage and adding that Aaron was released unharmed.
+Although visibly shaken, Jim seems cooperative, agreeing with this version of events, assisting members in editing the footage, and adding that Aaron was released unharmed.
 However, he states that Aaron was traumatized as a result and later disappeared.
-When asked by Nicole what his theory is about Aaron's whereabouts, a dewy-eyed Jim replies "I guess he ended up in the same place Terrance did, didn't he?" in an inquisitive, yet knowing tone.
-The Tarsus Club COO then reassures the audience that its members are not engaged in any nefarious conspiracies, but rather that it simply seeks world-wide cooperation between "governments, businesses, and individuals."
+When asked by Nicole what his theory is about Aaron's whereabouts, a dewy-eyed Jim replies, "I guess he ended up in the same place Terrance did, didn't he?" in an inquisitive, yet knowing tone.
+The Tarsus Club COO then reassures the audience that its members are not engaged in any nefarious conspiracies, but rather that it simply seeks worldwide cooperation between "governments, businesses, and individuals."